 Prerequisite Reading: Ensure you first familiarize yourself with the generic documentation on managing and generating router configurations here.

 IXP Manager can maintain a list of member route:/route6: prefixes and origin ASNs as registered in IRRDBs in its database and then use these to, for example, generate strict inbound filters on route servers.

 You need to have set up some IRRDB sources (e.g. RIPE's whois service) under the IXP Admin Actions / IRRDB Configuration on the left hand side menu.
-If this wasn't done as part of an upgrade from v3 / your initial installation then there is a database seeder you can use to install some to start you off:
+If you do not have any entries here, there is a database seeder you can use to install some to start you off:

 cd $IXPROOT ./artisan db:seed --class=IRRDBs

 BGPQ3 is a very easy and fast way of querying IRRDBs.
 You first need to install this on your system.
 On Ubuntu 16.04/18.04 this is as easy as: